UALR Functional Title

 Background Check Requirements

-Light Work - Exerting up to 20 pounds: Daily, Medium Work - Exerting 20-50 pounds: Frequently, Very Heavy Work - Exerting in excess of 100 pounds: Occasionally, Kneeling: Occasionally, Crawling: Occasionally, Climbing (Stairs, Ladders, etc.): Daily, Lifting 5 -10 lbs: Daily, Lifting 50 plus lbs: Occasionally, Carrying 5-10 lbs: Daily, Carrying 10-25 lbs: Frequently, Carrying 50 plus lbs: Occasionally, Pushing/pulling 10-25 lbs: Frequently, Pushing/pulling 50 plus lbs: Occasionally, Standing for long periods of time: Frequently, Speaking; Essential, Hearing: Essential, Vision: Ability to distinguish similar colors, depth perception, close vision: Essential, Walking - Short Distances: Daily, Walking - Long Distances; Frequently, Lifting 10-25 lbs: Frequently, Sitting for long periods of time: Occasionally
+Light Work - Exerting up to 20 pounds: Frequently, Medium Work - Exerting 20-50 pounds: Occasionally, Kneeling: Occasionally, Climbing (Stairs, Ladders, etc.): Occasionally, Lifting 10-25 lbs: Frequently, Carrying 10-25 lbs: Frequently, Pushing/pulling 10-25 lbs: Frequently, Sitting for long periods of time: Daily, Standing for long periods of time: Frequently, Speaking; Essential, Hearing: Essential, Walking - Short Distances: Daily, Walking - Long Distances; Frequently, Vision: Ability to distinguish similar colors, depth perception, close vision: Essential

-Spends approximately 75% or more time indoors, Sufficient noise to cause applicant to shout in order to be heard, Exposure to vibrating movements of the extremities or whole body, Hazards - definite risk of bodily injury, such as proximity to moving mechanical parts, electrical current, etc., Conditions that affect the respiratory system or the skin, such as fumes, odors, dusts, mists, gases or poor ventilation
+Activities occur inside or outside in approximately equal amounts, Sufficient noise to cause applicant to shout in order to be heard, Conditions that affect the respiratory system or the skin, such as fumes, odors, dusts, mists, gases or poor ventilation

 Posting Detail Information